apof/Recommendation-System/README.md

-# Recommendation-System-based-on-Lsh-and-Clustering-Projects
-Recommendation System Based On LSH and Clustering
+# Recommendation-System-for tweets and cryptocoins based-on-Lsh-and-Clustering

 This is a 3-part project.